-Because this bill creates new criminal offenses, the Sentencing Commission has no historical data from which to estimate the number of additional Class 3 misdemeanor convictions that might result.
-However, since Class 3 misdemeanants serve their designated terms of incarceration within local jails, there is no anticipated impact on the state prison population.1 The potential impact on local jail populations is unknown.
+Because the proposed offenses are new, there is no historical data from which to estimate the number of additional Class 3 misdemeanor convictions that might result.
+However, since Class 3 misdemeanants serve their designated terms of incarceration within local jails, there is no anticipated impact on the state prison population.
+The potential impact on the local jail population is unknown.